SophieBosio/sophiebosio.github.io/content/about.md

 I wanted to learn French because I have some family in France and so I spent a year in Dijon trying to learn some more of the language.

 During my bachelor's degree, I went to Bologna, Italy for an exchange semester, where I had some courses in Italian.
 The Italian skills were doubly useful because my French family is from a town bordering Italy, meaning I get to practice both languages when I'm visiting!

-You can reach me via my UiO email at sabosio@uio.no or through my [GitHub](https://github.com/SophieBosio) ✨
+If you want to reach me, you're welcome to do so via my UiO email at sabosio@uio.no or through my [GitHub](https://github.com/SophieBosio) ✨